Help & User Guide

 SPF Chain Follows all include: directives to check lookup count More than 10 DNS lookups causes SPF permerror, breaking authentication

-DMARC v=DMARC1 policy record — what to do with failing mail Tells receiving servers to quarantine or reject mail that fails SPF and DKIM
+DMARC v=DMARC1 policy record — policy, alignment, rua, and subdomain protection (sp=) Tells receiving servers to quarantine or reject mail that fails SPF and DKIM.
+Also checks that subdomains are explicitly protected.

-DKIM Public key TXT records for common and detected selectors Cryptographic signature proving email was not tampered with in transit
+DKIM Public key TXT records for common and detected selectors — also checks RSA key bit length Cryptographic signature proving email was not tampered with in transit.
+Keys under 2048-bit are flagged.

 MTA-STS Policy file mandating TLS on inbound connections Prevents downgrade attacks — forces senders to use TLS to your mail server